 This initiative is not simply about buildings but about the long-term transformation of the hearts and minds of young people.
 It reflects a major, long-term commitment by The Episcopal Church in Colorado to reach out to all young people—regardless of religious beliefs or ability to pay—especially those from underserved and at-risk populations.
 Because we believe this to be so important, The Episcopal Church in Colorado has committed significant, long-term financial and staffing resources to this work.

-Since 2010, Cathedral Ridge has served over 1,400 young people—not just from within the Episcopal Church but through collaborative partnerships with non-profit organizations that work with youth and young adults, such as TwoCor, Colorado Uplift, Urban Youth Ministries, the Colfax Community Network, Jill’s house, and others.
-The new Youth Campus will provide new recreational facilities that will greatly enhance the programs we are able to offer, and effectively triple our overnight accommodations for youth—from 50-60 summertime beds up to 160.
-By doing so, we anticipate more than doubling the number of young people we serve from well over 600 in 2014 to approximately 1,500 annually.
+Since 2010, Cathedral Ridge has served over 1,400 young people—not just from within the Episcopal Church but through collaborative partnerships with non-profit organizations that work with youth and young adults.
+The expanded youth campus will provide new recreational facilities that will greatly enhance the programs we are able to offer, and effectively double our overnight accommodations for youth—from approximately 60 summertime beds to more than 100.

-Plans call for the creation of summer youth facilities that will include:
+Plans call for expanded youth facilities that will include:

-- Recreational program elements (trails, playing fields, basketball court, Frisbee golf, climbing wall, game room, contemplative spaces, high and low ropes elements, etc.)
+- Expanded recreational program elements (trails, playing fields, basketball court, Frisbee golf, contemplative spaces, etc.)

 Adult lodge and meeting space